 2. Blood typing and screening for Rh antibodies.

-3. Syphilis, hepatitis, gonorrhea, chlamydia, and other sexually transmitted diseases (STDs), including human immunodeficiency virus (HIV).
+3. Syphilis, hepatitis, gonorrhoea, chlamydia, and other sexually transmitted diseases (STDs), including human immunodeficiency virus (HIV).

 4. Previous exposure to some viral diseases, especially German measles (rubella).